osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 The above decoupling makes the abstractions clearer, reduces complexity, and fixes [#2025][14].
-This change also makes it more intuitive to apply the [Decision 2][#user-content-decision-2] above since the 2 truncation store indexes are split into 2 to separate the distribution from separate module accounts.
+This change also makes it more intuitive to apply the [Decision 2](#decision-2) above since the 2 truncation store indexes are split into two to separate the distribution from separate module accounts.

 ##### Negative